RobTillaart/INA239/README.md

 This library controls the INA239, a device that measures voltage, current, power, and temperature.

+The library is not tested with hardware yet, feedback welcome.

 The library is written to be able to use the faster SPI interface which might be needed (faster than I2C which is used by many other INA devices.).